uzh-rpg/eds-buildconf/README.md

 Installation
 -------

 1. Make sure that the Ruby interpreter is installed on your machine.
 Rock requires ruby 2.3 or higher, which is provided on Debian and Ubuntu by the ruby2.3 package.
-This is tested with Ruby 2.7 on a Ubuntu 20.04
+This is tested with Ruby 2.7 on Ubuntu 20.04

 2. Create and “cd” into the directory in which you want to install the toolchain.
 ```console